klinskyc/klinskyc.github.com/_posts/2013-5-27-I-Have-13-Users-And-I-Am-Ecstatic.md

 to bed, happy that I had finally finished something, albeit tiny.
 After one week, I checked the stats and saw something that astounded me, the weekly users were up to 13.
 I was surprised, why would anyone want to install an extension that had so little use?
 Honestly, I still have no idea.
-All I know is that I got more users for 30 minutes of work than I did over two months and I'm ecstatic about it.
+All I know is that I got more users for 30 minutes of work than I did over two months and I'm happy about it.

 On another note the Chrome Web Store is a Mecca for lean-startupers (is that a word?).
 It allows for fast iterations and feedback in an app-store environment that already has a